Why the US can't send humans to Mars

 "That's kind of like a joke within the space community or the Mars community," Matthew Shindell, a curator with the National Air and Space Museum, told Business Insider.
 "Putting humans on Mars is always 20 years away."

-It's short enough to seem tangible, he said, but long enough that the political situation will change before it can be realized.
+He said it was short enough to seem tangible but long enough that the political situation would change before it could be realized.

 1950s: The Mars Project